huntabyte/unetlab.github.io/documentation/index.md

 * <a title="Installing UNetLab on VMware Workstation" href="/2014/10/installing-unetlab-on-vmware-workstation/">Installing UNetLab on VMware Workstation</a>
 * <a title="Installing UNetLab on VMware ESXi using vSphere vClient" href="/2014/10/installing-unetlab-on-vmware-esxi-using-vsphere-2/">Installing UNetLab on VMware ESXi using vSphere vClient</a>
 * <a title="Installing UNetLab on Apple OS X with VMware Fusion" href="/2014/11/installing-unetlab-on-apple-os-x-with-vmware-fusion/">Installing UNetLab on Apple OS X with VMware Fusion</a>
+* <a title="Installing UNetLab on a physical server (baremetal installation)" href="/2015/08/installing-unetlab-on-a-physical-server/#comment-2232999898">Installing UNetLab on a physical server (baremetal installation)</a>

 After installation, proceed with the next two steps using both of the following HowTo: